What Are 3D Modeling Tools for Urban Planners?

 Cons

-- Less focused on native GIS analysis compared to Esri
+- Less direct GIS analysis than Esri

 Who They're For